Committed-Bodies/committedbodies-website/src/routes/team/james-larhubarbe.md

 blurb: "Hi Peeps.
 I’m James, aka “The Punisher” "
 actionHeading: Join my classes today and let’s do this!!!!!🌹
 order: 25
-actionInstruction: Book a class today!
+actionInstruction: Click the button below to open a booking email
-actionLink: /contact
+actionLink: mailto:bookings@committedbodies.co.za?subject=Book a Zumba class
 layout: team
 ---
-I’m a Trainer specialising in Group training in the areas of:
+I am a group trainer specialising in:
 1. Aerobics - High and Low-intensity Cardio training such as HIIT, Tabata, Cardiolates, Kickboxing, Xtreme burn workout, and Bootcamp;
 2. Functional training with an emphasis on Flexibility, mobility, and building core strength, and YogiStretch - stretching with a hint of Yoga.
 3. Spinning- I’m passionate about Spinning: It’s one of the high-intensity training classes where you burn tons of calories, build stronger leg, glute, and core muscles.